guybedford/es-module-shims/README.md

 In the above, running in latest Chromium browsers, nothing will be logged, while running in an older browser that does not support newer features like import maps the console log will be output.

+> As this hook does not affect execution, it is recommended for use in polyfill mode.

 #### Error hook

 You can provide a function to handle errors during the module loading process by providing an `onerror` option: